Vodafone's towers arm plans biggest European IPO of 2021 so far

 Vodafone rival Orange launched its own towers unit this month, while Spain’s Cellnex, Europe’s biggest towers company, is raising 7 billion euros for expansion.

+Despite recent deals, room for more consolidation remains, as about 170,000 towers in Europe are still owned by telecoms companies and not by specialized tower firms, Badrinath said.

-Vantage will also have 1 billion euros of leverage for deals, Badrinath said, and the ability to issue more equity.
+Vantage will also have 1 billion euros of leverage for deals, he added, and the ability to issue more equity.

 Its focus on listing meant it was not in talks at the moment, he said, “but the market is moving, so we expect that there’ll be action in the latter part of the year for sure”.